Beyond Self-Organizing the Work:

 💚 Please give us some claps if you enjoyed or learned from this text.

 Ready now or just a little curious?
 Encode.org is looking for partners, select service providers and new purpose aligned clients.
-We invite you to drop us a message at encode.org or we’d love to see you at one of our upcoming practitioner events.
+We invite you to drop us a message at encode.org.